New York Jets: History

 The first organizational meeting of the American Football League took place on August 14, 1959.
 Harry Wismer, representing the city of New York at the meeting, proclaimed the state was ready for another professional football team and that he was more than capable of running the daily operations.

 Wismer was granted the charter franchise later dubbed the Titans of New York as Wismer explained, "Titans are bigger and stronger than Giants."
 He secured the Titans' home field at the decrepit Polo Grounds, a place where the team struggled financially and on the field during its first three years.
 In their first two seasons of existence, coached by Sammy Baugh, the Titans went 7–7 in both 1960 and 1961.
 By 1962, the debt continued to mount for Wismer, forcing the AFL to assume the costs of the team until season's end.

 Joe Namath quarterbacking for the Jets in Super Bowl III.

-A five-man syndicate, headed by Sonny Werblin, saved the team from certain bankruptcy, purchasing the lowly Titans for $1 million in 1963.
+A five-man syndicate of Sonny Werblin, Leon Hess, Philip H. Iselin, Townsend B. Martin, and Donald C. Lillis saved the team from certain bankruptcy, purchasing the lowly Titans for $1 million in 1963.
 Werblin renamed the team the New York Jets since the team would play near LaGuardia Airport and because it rhymed with the New York Mets as they would be playing in Shea Stadium.
 The new name was intended to reflect the modern approach of his team.
+Beginning with Werblin in 1968, Hess gradually bought out his partners' shares of ownership.
 The Jets' owners hired Weeb Ewbank as the general manager and head coach.
 Ewbank and quarterback Joe Namath led the Jets to prominence in 1969, when New York defeated the heavily favored Baltimore Colts in Super Bowl III and solidified the AFL's position in the world of professional football.